-• Update Apps Automatically: This allows downloaded applications to be updated automatically.

-• About Apps: Touch to view the versions of the apps software.
+- Update Apps Automatically: This allows downloaded applications to be updated automatically. - Touch the controls on the infotainment display to disable or enable. - About Apps: Touch to view the versions of the apps software.

 Audio

 Depending on the current audio source, different options will be available.